 For me, one of my biggest prerequisites for trekking is having something that’s remote and not crowded.
 There are quite a few routes you can choose from to reach the summit of Kilimanjaro.
-The majority of trekkers choose Machame or Marangu, which can get very busy.
-Particularly the Marangu route which sometimes has up to a 1000 people per night at each campsite.
+The majority of trekkers choose Machame or Marangu, which can get quite busy.
+The Marangu route, in particular, can sometimes have up to a 1,000 people per night at each campsite.
 I chose the Shira Route as it avoids most of the crowded trails and you share your campsite with only one or two groups each night.
 You only see more people towards the summit.

 Another important aspect to consider when choosing a high-altitude trek is to choose a route that will give you ample acclimatisation.
 There are a few routes that give you the highest success rates including Machame, Lemosho, Shira and the Northern Circuit.
 Again, I chose Shira because it avoids the crowds.
 Lemosho and the Northern Circuit are also really great options if you want to encounter less people.